Institute for Telecommunication Sciences / About ITS /

 - Promptly disseminate research results via the most effective media, while maintaining the highest standards of quality, accuracy, and technical soundness

 ITS research enhances scientific knowledge and understanding in cutting-edge areas of telecommunications technology.
 The Institute's research capacity and expertise is used to analyze new and emerging technologies, and to contribute to standards creation.
-Research results are broadly disseminated through peer-reviewed publications as well as through technical contributions and recommendations to standards bodies.
+Research results are broadly disseminated through peer-reviewed publications, including software on GitHub, as well as through technical contributions and recommendations to standards bodies.
 ITS staff represent U.S. interests in many national and international telecommunication conferences and standards organizations.
 Through leadership roles in various working groups, ITS helps to drive innovation and contributes to the development of communications and broadband policies that enable a robust telecommunication infrastructure, ensure system integrity, support e-commerce, and protect an open global Internet.

 ITS also serves as a principal Federal resource for solving the telecommunications concerns of other Federal agencies, state and local Governments, private corporations and associations, and international organizations.
 Through cooperative research and development agreements (CRADA) based on the Federal Technology Transfer Act of 1986, ITS also performs collaborative research with industry and academia.
 This Act provides the legal basis for and encourages shared use of Government facilities and resources with the private sector in advanced telecommunications technologies.
 These partnerships aid in the commercialization of new products and services.